tsgates/arch-wiki-markdown/wiki/Backlight.md

 > xcalib

-The program xcalib can be downloaded from AUR and used to dim the screen.
+The package xcalib (upstream url) is available in the AUR and can be used to dim the screen.
 Again, the user gotbletu posted a demonstration on Youtube.
 This program can correct gamma, invert colors and reduce contrast, the latter of which we use in this case:

 -   dim down: